-(E) A putative father shall complete the JFS 01694 and submit it to the Ohio putative father registrar's office.
+(C) To register, a putative father shall register online or complete the JFS 01694 and submit it to the Ohio putative father registry at ODJFS.

-(F) The putative father may submit the JFS 01694 prior to the birth of the child or within thirty days following the birth of the child.
+(D) The putative father may register prior to the birth of the child or within thirty days following the birth of the child.

-(I) The mother of the child, the PCSA or PCPA involved in arranging a child's adoption, or attorneys representing any of these parties may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 11/2010) and submitting it to the Ohio putative father registry at ODJFS or by submitting the request online via the ODJFS putative father registry website,https://pfrpub.odjfs.state.oh.us/pfrweb/webforms/home.aspx [File Link Not Available].
+(E) The mother of the child, the PCSA or PCPA involved in arranging a child's adoption, or attorneys representing any of these parties may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 11/2010) and submitting it to the Ohio putative father registry at ODJFS or by submitting the request online via the ODJFS putative father registry website,https://pfrpub.odjfs.state.oh.us/pfrweb/webforms/home.aspx [File Link Not Available].

 (F) The PCSA or PCPA shall determine if there is a putative father by doing the following:

 (1) Work with the mother to identify the name of the child's father and determine if either parent is eligible for membership with an American Indian tribe.

 (H) The PCSA or PCPA is not required to search the OPFR for court proceedings on adoption of a child if:

 (1) The mother was married at the time the child was born or conceived.